 While the comics were flying off the shelves, Marvel attracted the interest of a man named Ron Perelman.
-Often pictured with a broad grin and a huge cigar in his hand, Perelman was a millionaire businessman with a variety of interests: in 1985, he'd made a huge deal for cosmetic firm, Revlon through his holding company, MacAndrews & Forbes.
-In early 1989, Perelman spent $82.5m on purchasing the Marvel Entertainment Group, then owned by New World Pictures.
+Often pictured with a broad grin and a huge cigar in his hand, Perelman was a millionaire businessman with a variety of interests: in 1985, he’d made a huge deal for cosmetic firm, Revlon through his holding company, MacAndrews & Forbes.
+In early 1989, Perelman spent $82.5 million on purchasing the Marvel Entertainment Group, then owned by New World Pictures.

 Then, just as Gaiman predicted, the bubble burst.
 Between 1993 and 1996, revenues from comics and trading cards began to collapse.
-Suddenly, Marvel, which at one point seemed invincible as it grew in size, now looked decidedly vulnerable.
+Suddenly, Marvel, which at one point seemed invincible as it grew in size, now looked vulnerable.